vavrines/UBE.jl/README.md

 # UKE.jl
-A toolbox for creating neural and universal differential equations for kinetic theory
+Neural and universal differential equations in kinetic theory